-Many employers provide tuition benefits and will reimburse you once your grades are issued.
-The University bills upon registration and you are expected to pay before classes begin.
-The University now has a program in place to defer billing, but you must make prior arrangements before each new semester/session begins.
+Many of our students’ employers provide tuition benefits and will reimburse students once their grades are issued.
+Typically, the University expects their money at the start of the semester, so students are billed upon registration and expected to pay before classes begin.
+The University has a program in place called Employer Funding to defer billing, but you must make prior arrangements before each new semester/session begins.

 If your employer pays some or all of your tuition, please read the following information to defer your tuition payment and avoid late fees and a registration hold.
 This information also applies to UD employees who enjoy course fee waivers and funded full-time students.